Kaif348/Powerbi_Projects/global_dev_dashboard/readme.md

 ## The Four Pages

-1. **Global Overview**  the 30-second snapshot: total GDP, inflation, debt, and country coverage as KPI cards, a choropleth map of wealth distribution, a ranked bar chart of the world's largest economies, and a 60+ year world GDP trend line.
+1. **Global Overview**
+The 30-second snapshot: total GDP, inflation, debt, and country coverage as KPI cards, a choropleth map of wealth distribution, a ranked bar chart of the world's largest economies, and a 60+ year world GDP trend line.

 ![Global Overview](./screenshots/global_overview1.png)
-2. **Growth & Inflation**  the volatility story: multi-country GDP and inflation trend lines, plus a scatter chart testing the real relationship between inflation and real interest rates, sized by economic weight.
+2. **Growth & Inflation**
+The volatility story: multi-country GDP and inflation trend lines, plus a scatter chart testing the real relationship between inflation and real interest rates, sized by economic weight.

 ![Growth and Inflation](./screenshots/growth_inflation2.png)
-3. **Fiscal Health**  the sustainability story: which governments are running deficits, which are carrying dangerous debt loads (benchmarked against a 60% debt-to-GDP reference line), and whether business-friendly regulation correlates with fiscal discipline.
+3. **Fiscal Health**
+The sustainability story: which governments are running deficits, which are carrying dangerous debt loads (benchmarked against a 60% debt-to-GDP reference line), and whether business-friendly regulation correlates with fiscal discipline.

 ![Fiscal Health](./screenshots/fiscal_health3.png)
-4. **Country Deep-Dive**  a drillthrough page that lets user right-click a country anywhere in the dashboard and land on a fully personalized view: that country's GDP trend, inflation history, spending patterns, and — critically — how it stacks up against the global average, not just in isolation.
+4. **Country Deep-Dive**
+A drillthrough page that lets user right-click a country anywhere in the dashboard and land on a fully personalized view: that country's GDP trend, inflation history, spending patterns, and — critically — how it stacks up against the global average, not just in isolation.

 ![Country Deep Dive](./screenshots/country_deep_dive.png)
 ---